-LOS ANGELES (AP) -- A former partner at the giant accounting firm KPMG LLC pleaded guilty Monday n Los Angeles to a securities fraud charge for providing insider information to a friend who plied him with cash bribes, a Rolex watch and other luxury items.
+LOS ANGELES (AP) -- A former partner at the giant accounting firm KPMG LLC pleaded guilty Monday to a securities fraud charge that authorities said involved providing insider information to a friend who plied him with cash, a Rolex watch and other luxury items.

-Scott London entered the plea in U.S. District Court to a felony count that carries a maximum 20-year prison term.
-He's scheduled to be sentenced Oct.
+Scott London entered the plea in U.S. District Court in Los Angeles to the felony count that carries a maximum 20-year prison term.
+He's scheduled to be sentenced on Oct.
 21. His attorney could argue for a lesser sentence.

-London discovered that he was the target of an investigation when the FBI came to his home and showed London a picture of him accepting cash, according to his lawyer, Harland Braun.
-London then spoke with investigators for three hours, acknowledging his role.
+London discovered that he was the target of an investigation when the FBI came to his home early this year with a picture of him accepting cash from Shaw, according to his lawyer, Harland Braun.
+London then spoke with investigators for three hours.